eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

         poSelectionRequest.prepareReadRecordFile(sfiHoplinkEFUsage, 1)
         ...

-        //Hoplink is a Calypso PO, we can cast the smartcard
+        //Hoplink is a Calypso PO, we can cast the SmartCard
         //with CalypsoPo class, representing the PO content. val calypsoPO = selectionResult.activeSmartCard as CalypsoPo
         val environment = calypsoPO.getFileBySfi(sfiHoplinkEFEnvironment)